gem5bootcamp/lps2024/slides/02-Using-gem5/08-accelerating-simulation.md

 ## 03-checkpoint-and-restore

-As mentioned in the beginning, there are some restrictions in what we can change between the checkpointing and restoring systems.
+As mentioned in the beginning, there are some restrictions on what we can change between the checkpointing and restoring systems.

 1. The number of cores in both systems have to be the same (the restoring simulation will not have an error if they are not the same, but it does not guarantee correctness).
 2. The size of the memory in both systems has to be the same.